srividyavn/SDLC-on-the-Blockchain/README.md

 From here, the Customer can keep track of their orders through the entire process.

 # Summary
 We showed you how to create a simple business network using Hyperledger Composer Playground, export it and create a business network archive file, and deploy it to the Hyperledger Fabric.
-We also showed how you can spin up a REST server for your applications to consume, and demonstrated that fact by connecting a Python-based application to the Blockchain to realize the use-case of a frozen pizza supply chain.
+We also showed how you can spin up a REST server for your applications to consume, and demonstrated that fact by connecting a Python-based application to the Blockchain to realize the use-case of a SDLC on the blochchain .

 # References